nyarly/blog/_drafts/false-cognates.md

 layout: post
 title: False Cognates
 ---

+This is a trap I've fallen into several times, and I'm not alone, by far.
+It's a bad idea to use an analogy between your problem space and the language semantics your working in, and so proceed to map the problem using the language itself.

 ## This Is Like Inheritance, So...

-This is a trap I've fallen into several times, and I'm not alone, by far.
-I feel like it's a bad idea to use an analogy between your problem space and the language semantics your working in, and so proceed to map the problem using the language itself.

-As another contrived example, imagine you've got a program that will have items that belong to categories.
-The categories will get added to over time, and categories will have subcategories in a strict tree.
-The items will all belong to a single category and have well defined, parameterized variation within a category.
+Imagine you've got a program that has items that belong to categories.
+The categories get added to over time, and categories will have subcategories in a strict tree.
+The items all belong to a single category and have well defined, parameterized variation within a category.

 "Aha!" you say.
 "Categories are a lot like classes, and items are like instances of those classes.
-I'm programming in (e.g.) Ruby, where I can knock out a custom subclass any old time!"
+I'll write this in Ruby, where I can knock out a custom subclass any old time!"
 We start out with something like

 {% highlight ruby %}